 If you have children, saying goodbye won’t be easy.
 Explain that you are going away for a short time to become healthy.
 Look into the residential treatment center’s visitation schedule ahead of time and share the information with your family so they can look forward to seeing you.

 Use the days before your admission to spend quality time with loved ones and gain as much encouragement from them as you can.
 Remind yourself of the reasons leading up to your decision to go into treatment, and that this is a temporary absence that will bring about improved relationships with family, friends, and colleagues.

 Bring Only the Essentials

-If this is your first time in rehab, you may be wondering how many clothes or toiletries to bring.
-It’s a good idea to ask the center before arriving if they have a washer and dryer.
+If this is your first time in inpatient rehab, you may be wondering how many clothes or toiletries to bring.
+It’s a good idea to ask the residential treatment center before arriving if they have a washer and dryer.
 If the answer is yes, you only need a few sets of comfortable clothing.
 Most people recall packing too many unnecessary items such as cosmetics, dress clothes, and memorabilia.